Saying no isn’t always easy—but it’s often necessary.

 Telling people no is an essential part of life.
 While you don’t always have to offer the recipient a Plan B or an explanation, it’s often worth taking the time to express yourself kindly.

-In doing so, the last thing you want to do is trip over an avoidable misspelling or punctuation error.
+In doing so, the last thing you want to do is trip over an avoidable misspelling or punctuation mistake.
 Grammarly can’t say no for you, but it can at least make sure your turndown reads clearly and looks sharp.